 Areas which have sustained chronic infestations are found along the Nahatlatch River and south to Boston Bar, with 45% of the defoliation occurring in the CWHms1, followed by the IDFww at 28%.

-Table 10.
-Summary of western spruce budworm defoliation in the Fraser TSA since 1943, by biogeoclimatic zone and total years of defoliation in hecatres
+Table 8.
+Summary of western spruce budworm defoliation in the Fraser TSA between 1943-2020, by biogeoclimatic zone and total years of defoliation in hectares